jwnichols3/ebs-examples/ebs-cloudwatch/README-ebs-cw-alarm-impairedvol.md

 1. **Initialize AWS Clients**: Initializes AWS EC2, CloudWatch, and SNS clients for the specified region.

+2. **Validates the SNS topic:** Checks to make sure the SNS topic is available and accessible.

-2. **Fetch Existing Volumes and Alarms**:
+3. **Fetch Existing Volumes and Alarms**:

    - Fetches all existing EBS volume IDs in the AWS account within the specified region.
    - Fetches all existing CloudWatch Alarms related to EBS volumes.

-3. **Check SNS Existence**: Validates the existence of the SNS topic specified by the ARN in the script.
+4. **Check SNS Existence**: Validates the existence of the SNS topic specified by the ARN in the script.
 If the SNS topic does not exist or if there are permission issues, the script will exit with an error.

-4. **Alarm Creation**:
+5. **Alarm Creation**:

    - Iterates through each EBS volume.
    - For each volume, checks if an alarm with the naming convention `ImpairedVol_<Volume_ID>` already exists.
    - If no such alarm exists, it creates a new CloudWatch Alarm for the volume with the following metrics and conditions:
      - (`VolumeQueueLength` + `VolumeReadOps`) = 0 and
-     - `VolumeWriteBytes` > 0
+     - `VolumeQueueLenght` > 0
      - For more than `5` minutes
    - The alarm also gets an action to notify a specified SNS topic when triggered.

-5. **Logging**: Information and errors are logged based on the logging level set (default, verbose, or debug).
+6. **Logging**: Information and errors are logged based on the logging level set (default, verbose, or debug).

-6. **Summary**: At the end, a summary is printed to the console indicating the number of new alarms created.
+7. **Summary**: At the end, a summary is printed to the console indicating the number of new alarms created.

 This option allows users to automate the creation of CloudWatch Alarms for all EBS volumes that do not already have an alarm set up.
 It's especially useful for environments where new volumes are frequently created.